yogendra/techsummit/tkg-on-aws/README.md

 1. Wait for a long time

-1. Download kubeconfig file into current director `tkgaws-1`
+1. Download kubeconfig file into current directory `tkg-on-aws`
     - TMC -> Cluster
-    - Select yogi-demo-ts-prod
+    - Select cluster created in earlier step
     - In "Actions" menu -> Click "Access this cluster"
-    - Download kube config into current directory
+    - Download kubernetes config into current directory
     - Rename to .kubeconfig